 - Tell us why you’re a survivor

 You see?
-Much simpler than thinking of a speech from scratch.
+That’s much simpler than thinking of a speech from scratch.
 If you’re still stuck, talk to your mentor.
 He or she is here to help you navigate and get over any stuck parts.